Quantum-Accelerators/quacc/docs/src/install/config_db.md

 ## Introduction

-Some advanced users may wish to use Quacc with a database so that all calculation inputs and outputs are stored in an easily queryable database.
+Some users may wish to use Quacc with a custom database so that all calculation inputs and outputs are stored in an easily queryable database.
 While not a requirement for using Quacc, this can be readily achieved through the use of the [maggma](https://github.com/materialsproject/maggma) package.
 If this is of interest, we generally recommend using a Mongo database.

 ## MongoDB Setup